ernanhughes/csvdata-importer/README.rst

 CONSTANT
 In this case it is a constant value and we are just updating the table with the value we find in the CONSTANT_VALUE mapping.

+EVALUATION
+Here we are evaluating some code to create the data.